 EYLEA.
 The market for eye disease products is very competitive.
 For example, Novartis and Genentech/Roche are collaborating on the commercialization and further development of a VEGF antibody fragment, Lucentis, for the treatment of various eye indications.
 Lucentis is approved in one or more jurisdictions for the treatment of wet AMD, macular edema following RVO (including CRVO and BRVO), DME, diabetic retinopathy, and mCNV.
 In addition, we are aware of several companies developing biosimilar versions of EYLEA.
 For example, Momenta Pharmaceuticals (in partnership with Mylan) is developing M710 (currently in a pivotal trial in patients with DME).
-Competitors are also exploring the development of a biosimilar version of Lucentis; in particular, Formycon (in collaboration with Bioeq) is developing FYB201 (a Phase 3 trial in patients with wet AMD has been completed), Samsung Bioepis is developing SB11 (currently in a Phase 3 trial in patients with wet AMD), and Pfenex is developing PF582 (a Phase 1b/2a trial in patients with wet AMD has been completed).
+Competitors are also exploring the development of a biosimilar version of Lucentis; in particular, Formycon (in collaboration with Bioeq) is developing FYB201 (a Phase 3 trial in patients with wet AMD), and Pfenex is developing PF582 (a Phase 1b/2a trial in patients with wet AMD has been completed).